Realmz: Gameplay

 Realmz is a Role-playing video game where the player assumes the roles of a party of heroes in fictional adventures.
 The turn-based, tile-based game has rules for individual combat and the use of magic spells in fighting while focusing on the medieval-period high fantasy genre.

-The user interface consists of a character status bar which includes the character portrait, combat status, the character name, current stamina/maximum stamina, attacks/round or spell points/max spell points and the characters armor rating.
+The user interface consists of a character status bar which includes the character's portrait, name, combat status, current stamina/maximum stamina, attacks/round or spell points/max spell points, and armor rating.

 Players can select from a range of different actions including camping, inventory management, spellcasting, displaying current spells affecting the party, using spells from a scrollcase, trading items between characters, exchanging money between characters, resting, and inscribing spells to scrolls.
 The action panel also displays the current time and day in-game and the current source of light.
 Special actions include area search, entering a temple, shopping and attempting to perform a special action.

 Combat gameplay involves the basic movement of characters around the combat screen which costs movement points.
 The number of movement points are affected by how much weight the character is carrying.
 Each character has a maximum movement allowance that is determined by their statistics.
 A character will always have at least 2 movement points per round, even if that character is carrying the maximum load.
 Rougher terrain takes longer to cross and can affect combat gameplay.
 Open areas cost 1 movement point to cross while obstacles and muddy or rocky areas cost more movement points.

 Some objects, such as trees or giant fungi, are solid barriers to small creatures, while larger creatures are able to step over or move through these objects.
 Characters can also swap positions with other characters (since version 5), or they can attack a friend.
 Characters on auto mode or those that are reanimated will never attack an ally and will always try to swap positions.

 Magic-using characters use spell points to cast spells, regenerating spell points slowly over time or more rapidly while resting.
 Spells are gained only at level-up by "purchasing" them using spell selection points, which the character receives a set number of based on their stats (although priestly classes instead gained entire levels of spells at a time with every three level-ups in earlier versions of Realmz).
 When encamped, the party's magic users can store away pre-cast spells for the future by using parchment, a scroll case, and an additional spell point penalty to create scrolls; these scrolls could then be used in the future (even by compatible proto-magical classes like thieves and paladins) without spending spell points.

 One unusual feature of the Realmz magic system is that most spells could have their power (damage, area, targets, duration, etc.) scaled by two to seven times in return for increased cost.